C0rine/Mume/DESIGN.md

 ###Image Editing
 [Download Image using AsyncTask in Android](http://javatechig.com/android/download-image-using-asynctask-in-android) (multithreading).
 I can convert to/download as a bitmp by using the [Android BitmapFactory Class](http://developer.android.com/reference/android/graphics/BitmapFactory.html).
 If I download the image from the tile-API of the Rijksmuseum then I do need to find a way to correctly display those tiles of the image next to eachother.
 They do have x, y values that indicate their position, but I do not know yet how to specifically implement this in Android Studio.

-There are several editing options I wish to implement.
-I however do not know if I have enought time to implement all of these, so I wil at least implement the most above option, and will only implement those below it if I have enough time left.
-- Add text
-- Add multiple text fields
-- Change text size
-- Change text color
-- Change font
-- Crop image
-- Add borders to image

 To implement the image editing options an Android [Canvas](http://developer.android.com/reference/android/graphics/Canvas.html) will be used.
 The bitmap image can be used as the basis/background for the canvas.